 Obligations may be issued to pay, or to provide for the payment of, all or part of Capital Costs.
-Such Obligations are to be issued upon receipt by the Trustee of (i) a certificate of an Authorized Officer stating that, based on the reasonable expectations of such Authorized Officer, the Authority will be in compliance with its covenant summarized under the caption "Rate Covenant" for the Fiscal Year in which such Obligations are being issued and (ii) a certificate of an Authorized Officer certifying, based on the Authority's records, that Gross Revenues for any twelve (12) consecutive months out of the last eighteen (18) months immediately preceding the incurrence or issuance of such Obligations, adjusted so as to reflect what would have been in effect for such twelve (12) month period with any fare increase at least thirty (30) days prior to the date of incurrence or issuance of such Obligations, shall at least equal 400% of the Average Annual Aggregate Debt Service (with respect to all Obligation and Parity Debt, including the obligations being incurred or issued) for the period commencing with the Fiscal Year next following the incurrence or issuance of such Obligations and ending with the Fiscal Year which includes the latest maturity or payment date of any Outstanding Obligations.
+Such Obligations are to be issued upon receipt by the Trustee of (i) a certificate of an Authorized Officer stating that, based on the reasonable expectations of such Authorized Officer, the Authority will be in compliance with its covenant summarized under the caption "Rate Covenant" for the Fiscal Year in which such Obligations are being issued and (ii) a certificate of an Authorized Officer certifying, based on the Authority's records, that Gross Revenues for any twelve (12) consecutive months out of the last eighteen (18) months immediately preceding the incurrence or issuance of such Obligations, adjusted so as to reflect what would have been in effect for such twelve (12) month period with any fare increase at least thirty (30) days prior to the date of incurrence or issuance of such Obligations, shall at least equal 400% of the Average Annual Aggregate Debt Service (with respect to all Obligations and Parity Debt, including the obligations being incurred or issued) for the period commencing with the Fiscal Year next following the incurrence or issuance of such Obligations and ending with the Fiscal Year which includes the latest maturity or payment date of any Outstanding Obligations; provided that for purposes of computing such coverage ratio for any Series of Obligations issued under the Resolution on or after November 15, 2018, the computation of Gross Revenues shall exclude any Future Dedicated Revenues received by the Authority.